 - Black (African)

 Both genders, males and females need to be represented equally in your sample group.
-This is a specific condition that has to be satisfied.
+This is an important condition that has to be satisfied.
 Accordingly, you recruit 15 males and 15 females from each group.

 Advantages of Quota Sampling

-- Quota sampling emerges as an attractive choice when you are pressed for time, since primary data collection can be done in shorter time with this method compared to many alternatives.
+1. Quota sampling emerges as an attractive choice when you are pressed for time, because primary data collection can be done in shorter time.

-- The application of quota sampling can save costs and time.
+2. The application of quota sampling can be cost-effective.

 Disadvantages of Quota Sampling

-- Same as other non-probability sampling methods, in quota sampling it is not possible to calculate the sampling error and the projection of the research findings to the total population is risky.
+1. Same as other non-probability samplingmethods, in quota sampling it is not possible to calculate the sampling error and the projection of the research findings to the total population is risky.

 Saunders, M., Lewis, P. & Thornhill, A. (2012) “Research Methods for Business Students” 6th edition, Pearson Education Limited